One Weekend Afternoon + Claude Design + Claude Code = Create a Blog with Your Own Style

 Background

 Since 2018, I have been writing articles on Medium to document programming and life.
-Later, I developed a small tool called ZMediumToMarkdown that can download Medium articles and convert them into Markdown files for backup.
-I also created an independent Blog site using Jekyll + Chirpy theme, deployed on the free GitHub Pages.
+Later, I developed a small tool ZMediumToMarkdown that can download Medium articles and convert them into Markdown files for backup.
+I also built an independent Blog website using Jekyll + Chirpy theme, deployed on the free GitHub Pages.

-Jekyll is a convenient static site generator that converts Markdown and templates into HTML, then you can upload these HTML files to a hosting service to publish your content online.
+Jekyll is a convenient static site generator that converts Markdown and templates into HTML, which can then be uploaded to a hosting service to publish content online.

 -